GraphCast: Learning skillful medium-range global weather forecasting: Conclusions

+\ourmodel{}'s forecast skill and efficiency compared to HRES shows MLWP methods are now competitive with traditional weather forecasting methods.
+Additionally, \ourmodel{}'s performance on severe event forecasting, which it was not directly trained for, demonstrates its robustness and potential for downstream value.
+We believe this marks a turning point in weather forecasting, which helps open new avenues to strengthen the breadth of weather-dependent decision-making by individuals and industries, by making cheap prediction more accurate, more accessible, and suitable for specific applications.

+With 36.7 million parameters, \ourmodel{} is a relatively small model by modern ML standards, chosen to keep the memory footprint tractable.
+And while HRES is released on \ang{0.1} resolution, 137 levels, and up to 1 hour time steps, \ourmodel{} operated on \quarterdegree{} latitude-longitude resolution, 37 vertical levels, and 6 hour time steps, because of the ERA5 training data's native \quarterdegree{} resolution, and engineering challenges in fitting higher resolution data on hardware.
+Generally \ourmodel{} should be viewed as a family of models, with the current version being the largest we can practically fit under current engineering constraints, but which have potential to scale much further in the future with greater compute resources and higher resolution data.

+One key limitation of our approach is in how uncertainty is handled.
+We focused on deterministic forecasts and compared against HRES, but the other pillar of ECMWF's IFS, the ensemble forecasting system, ENS, is especially important for 10+ day forecasts.
+The non-linearity of weather dynamics means there is increasing uncertainty at longer lead times, which is not well-captured by a single deterministic forecast.
+ENS addresses this by generating multiple, stochastic forecasts, which model the empirical distribution of future weather, however generating multiple forecasts is expensive.
+By contrast, \ourmodel{}'s MSE training objective encourages it to express its uncertainty by spatially blurring its predictions, which may limit its value for some applications.
+Building systems that model uncertainty more explicitly is a crucial next step.

-Our contributions represent a significant step forward for ML-based weather modeling, and can, in principle, apply to a much wider range of environmental and other geo-spatiotemporal forecasting problems.
-Key application areas include modeling other weather variables, seasonal and climate forecasting, wildfires, deforestation, animal and human activity, etc. However, our approach should not be regarded as a replacement for traditional weather forecasting methods, which have been developed for decades, rigorously tested in many real-world contexts, and provide probabilistic predictions \citep{Palmer2018}.
-Rather, our work should be interpreted as clear evidence that ML-based simulation is able to scale effectively to the challenges of real-world forecasting problems, and has potential to complement and transform the current best methods.
-More broadly, by training on complex, real-world data, and outperforming traditional numerical approaches, this work helps realize the promise of ML-based simulation in the physical sciences.
+It is important to emphasize that data-driven MLWP depends critically on large quantities of high-quality data, assimilated via NWP, and that rich data sources like ECMWF's MARS archive are invaluable.
+Therefore, our approach should not be regarded as a replacement for traditional weather forecasting methods, which have been developed for decades, rigorously tested in many real-world contexts, and offer many features we have not yet explored.
+Rather our work should be interpreted as evidence that MLWP is able to meet the challenges of real-world forecasting problems, and has potential to complement and improve the current best methods.

+Beyond weather forecasting, \ourmodel{} can open new directions for other important geo-spatiotemporal forecasting problems, including climate and ecology, energy, agriculture, and human and biological activity, as well as other complex dynamical systems.
+We believe that learned simulators, trained on rich, real-world data, will be crucial in advancing the role of machine learning in the physical sciences.